gennaro-tedesco/gh-s/README.md

 | `/`           | toggle search in results list
 | `enter (<CR>)`| open selected repository in web browser

+### Search by topic or language only
+`gh-s` allows to skip prompting for a repository name by passing the `-E` flag; this in turn implies that the query searches against all possible GitHub repositories, which may result in longer response times.
+Use with care, however it does allow for some interesting statistics or general curiosity: check the [Wiki]()!

 ### Execute commands
 `gh-s` must be intended as a filter prompt returning the URL of the selection; as such, the best and most flexible way to execute commands with the results is to pipe it into and from `stdin/stdout`.
 Have a look at the [Wiki](https://github.com/gennaro-tedesco/gh-s/wiki/Execute-commands) for some common examples!